vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/2_energy_and_fossil_fuels/5_Energy_and_Power_Units.md

 [^5]: The force needed to hold against gravity is just F = ma = mg

 Sec.
 A.10 (p.
-370) in the Appendices pro- vides additional guidance on manipulating units.
+370) in the Appendices provides additional guidance on manipulating units.

 We'll encounter other ways to describe energy in this book, but any energy unit can always be cast into units of Joules, if desired.
 Later sections in this chapter detail alternative units whose acquaintance we must make in order to interpret energy information in our lives.